Skip to main content

 1. Initial State

-• The automation will look for the prompt interface
+• The automation will automatically set the correct initial state

 2. Trigger Transition